-We live in a fairly dry part of the country compared to most.
-So dry that when driving through the country you will see irrigation sprinklers everywhere.
-Dry conditions can make gardening difficult.
-However, the upside is we have little mosquito problems.
-Which is great; Our whole family reacts to mosquito bites about as bad as one possibly could.
+my whole family reacts to mosquito bites about as bad as one possibly could.
 The area around a bite will swell up from quarter to golf ball size, and stay red for days!
-However this year and last year we have had more rainfall than anything in the last decade!
-Which is great and I am very thankful for.
-The downside?
-My kids are running around looking like the day after a paintball battle without wearing any gear!
+After a lot of rainfall, the mosquito population booms, especially in the country.
+My kids will be running around looking like the day after a paintball battle without wearing any gear!
 I don’t know a soul who enjoys the torment of mosquito bites, that is where a DIY mosquito bite relief come in handy!